-When a consumer becomes ineligible due to closing all their online accounts held with a data holder what are the data holder obligations with regards any active consents?
+When a consumer becomes ineligible due to closing all their online accounts held with a Data Holder (DH) what are the DH obligations with regards to any active consents?

-Is the data holder expected to notify the ADR that the customer has closed all their accounts and any future resource request will be rejected?
+Is the DH expected to notify the Accredited Data Recipient (ADR) that the customer has closed all their accounts and any future resource request will be rejected?

 Is the DH expected to notify the customer that no further CDR data will be disclosed to their ADRs?